Sainte-Gauburge-Sainte-Colombe

 Sainte-Gauburge-Sainte-Colombe (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+The river Risle flows through the commune.
+In addition the stream, Ruisseau du Choisel traverses through the commune.

 Twin towns – sister cities

 Sainte-Gauburge-Sainte-Colombe, along with Moulins-la-Marche and Courtomer is twinned with: